Stages in Learning Drills for Sprinters

-Do the drills unsupervised in training
+- Do the warmup drills for sprinters unsupervised in training.

-Manipulating movement by positioning leg and arms incorrect positions.
+- Manipulating movement by positioning leg and arms incorrect positions.

-Breaking the Drill down into smaller steps.
+- Breaking the warmup drills for sprinters down into smaller steps.

-Taking a video of the athlete and showing them how they do the drill, and showing another video of how you want them to do the drill by other athletes on video are good examples.
+- Taking a video of the athlete and showing them how they do the drill and showing another video of how you want them to do the drill by other athletes on video are good examples.

 Feedback should always be positive or constructive.

-The Importance of Drills for Sprinters
+The Importance of Speed Drills for Sprinters

-B. As an athlete is exerting a force into the ground greater than their body weights it’s important that this force is being directed in an efficient and balanced manner.
+B. As an athlete is exerting a force into the ground greater than their body weights; it’s important that this force is being directed in an efficient and balanced manner.

 1. Coach explains to the athlete about the drill if beginner, if not advises the athlete to do the drill, remembering from last time what they may need to fix.

 2. The athlete performs the drill.
 Coach observes.
-If you have an I-pad or video recording device can be useful here.
+If you have an Ipad or video recording device can be useful here.

 A. Drills is a technical and neurological learning process, not conditioning exercises.